HWTeng-Teaching/202402-Financial-Econometrics/HW_chap15.19/HW_ch15.19.a,b.md

 | BAR | 0.4642 ***|0.0999 |0.0000 |
 | STREET   |  0.1033 | 0.1011 | 0.3068 |

-The chi-squared statistic is 123.23 with a p-value < 2.2e-16, indicating that the characteristics AGE, ATTRACTIVE, and SCHOOL are jointly significant at the 5% level.
+Joint Significance: The chi-squared statistic is 123.23 with a p-value < 2.2e-16, indicating that the characteristics AGE, ATTRACTIVE, and SCHOOL are jointly significant at the 5% level.

-The coefficients for AGE, ATTRACTIVE, and SCHOOL are individually significant based on their p-values
+Individual Significance: The coefficients for AGE, ATTRACTIVE, and SCHOOL are individually significant based on their p-values